GLOBAL MARKETS-Stocks gain on ECB stimulus hopes, U.S. economic data

 "Draghi's readiness to do more is providing the necessary boost for equity indexes," said Ashraf Laidi, chief global strategist at City Index.
 "Buying on the dips does remain the path of least resistance in the absence of any destabilizing factor."

 On Wall Street, investors took heart from the data on U.S. durable goods orders and consumer confidence.
-The Conference Board, an industry group, said confidence rose in August to its highest level since October 2007, topping expectations.
+The Conference Board, an industry group, reported that U.S. consumer confidence rose in August to its highest level since October 2007, topping expectations.

 The Commerce Department reported that U.S. durable goods orders jumped 22.6 percent in July, the biggest gain on record, though the number was skewed by strong international demand for aircraft.
 Excluding transportation, orders fell 0.8 percent.